Australians give alcohol advertising the red card

 And it’s obvious that Australians have cottoned on to the danger of this industry loophole.
 Of those Australians surveyed, the majority of people indicated that they were concerned about the current levels of exposure children have to alcohol promotion.

-“There is good evidence that tells us the more young people are sold this narrative of alcohol going hand-in-hand with sport, the sooner they are likely to start drinking and to abuse alcohol as they get older,” RACP President Dr Catherine Yelland told SBS News.
+“There is good evidence that tells us the more young people are sold this narrative of alcohol going hand-in-hand with sport, the sooner they are likely to start drinking and to overuse alcohol as they get older,” RACP President Dr Catherine Yelland told SBS News.

 It’s a sentiment that we here at Good Sports well and truly echo.
 Sport is associated with health, fair play, striving to be your best… so why do we champion alcohol sponsorship, in spite of the overwhelming evidence against it.

 All sporting clubs should be a healthy environment with a focus on playing sport and developing sporting ability.
 Many Good Sports clubs, local sporting communities, have already demonstrated that clubs don’t need alcohol sponsorship.
 By controlling alcohol consumption and championing healthy behaviours, community clubs have generated more local sponsorship and increased their revenue.